ShamnaSkor/WafleProject/README.md

 * contains data in JSON format extracted from the [EVE Community Toolkit](http://community.eveonline.com/community/fansites/toolkit/) which is (c) 2013 CCP hf.
 (See the LICENSE file for specific details.)

 ###Current state of the project
 Wafle is currently in very early alpha - pre 0.1.0 release...
-It is currently capable of performing many but not all of the calculations relevant for fitting "fighting" frigates.
+It is currently capable of performing most but not all of the calculations relevant for fitting "fighting" frigates.

+####Latest Version:
+0.1.0-alpha.4 (2013-09-25) adds alpha damage calculation for missiles and turrets, and adds support for Shield Extenders, Aux Power Cores, and Heat Sinks/Gyros/MagStabs/BCS.

 ####What is needed?
 * Wafle needs one or more UIs.